joe-shenouda/awesome-cyber-skills/README.md

 Training your cyber skills means also keeping your hacking skills up to date.
 To do this, you need an environment to practice in, legally and safely.

 For this purpose, I have made a list of websites you can visit and practice your cyber skills.
-Every site has a different angle on the whole thing, so I'll summarize in a couple of words it's specifics.
+Every site has a different angle on the whole thing, so I'll summarize in a couple of words its specifics.

 Some sites will offer you tutorials to help you, others will require you to find things on your own.